DXHeroes/knowledge-base-content/problems/bad_product_market_fit.md

 ## What Is a Bad Product-Market Fit

+Bad product-market fit means that the market does not want your product.
 It is crucial to achieve a product-market fit.
 It is the main goal for every company.
 If the company does not find the product-market fit in a reasonable time period, it could mean a bankrupt.
 A bad product-market fit basically means that the customers are not satisfied with your product.
 Mark Andreessen, a co-founder of a Silicon Valley company Andreessen Horowitz, defined the term product-market fit as "being in a good market with a product that can satisfy that market."

 ## Reasons for the Bad Product-Market Fit